ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 ======================

-Make sure the documents 'ndless_installer.tns' and 'ndless_resources.tns' are still in the 'ndless' directory on the calculator.
+Make sure the documents 'ndless_installer.tns' and 'ndless_resources.tns' are still in the same directory on the calculator.
 Then open 'ndless_installer' from the Documents screen.
 A full reboot will be initiated.